 Islington United Church's Indigenous Mural Project

-Islington United Church has commissioned Indigenous artist Philip Cote to create a mural for one of its exterior wall titled “Etobicoke – Place of the Alders, Honouring the Original Story.”
+Islington United Church has commissioned Indigenous (from the Moose Deer Point First Nation) artist Philip Cote to create a mural for one of its exterior walls titled “Etobicoke – Place of the Alders, Honouring the Original Story.”
 The mural represents the community of faith’s response to the TRC call to action #49, which calls upon faith groups “to repudiate concepts used to justify European sovereignty over Indigenous lands and peoples, such as the Doctrine of Discovery and terra nullius.”
 Islington United’s membership conceived of the mural project as a way to honour Indigenous teachings, while embodying a commitment to reconciliation through art.
 In November, 2023, TUCC granted $7,000 to the project from its Davenport Interest Fund.

 The Heart & Vision Awards